har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/cc_cv_module.png" />

-I used an LM2596 module to charge the 6V 1.3Ah lead acid battery.
-I set open circuit voltage (CV) to 7.2V, and short-circuit current (CC) to 0.25A.
+I used an LM2596 module to charge the Li-ion battery.
+I set open circuit voltage (CV) to 4.2V, and short-circuit current (CC) to 0.25A.

 ## Power Mosfet module